syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/maps/providers/other-maps.md

 In this case, the key generated for those online map service providers can also be appended to the URL.
 This allows to create personalized Maps with your own content and imagery.

-Below is the example of adding TomTom map.
-You can follow the steps in this [link](https://developer.tomtom.com/map-display-api/documentation/product-information/introduction) to generate an API key, and then added the key to the URL.
+Following is an example of how to add a TomTom map.
+You can generate an API key by following the steps in this [link](https://developer.tomtom.com/map-display-api/documentation/product-information/introduction) and then adding the key to the URL.

 {% tabs %}
 {% highlight cshtml tabtitle="CSHTML" %}